This course is full of information on how to make a video on your phone.

 Go to your channel and click upload.
 Select your video file.

 Choosing the right upload settings are important.
 Here’s a quick checklist:

-1.Try to use keywords that you’ve previously researched.
-Include the keyword in the title, in the first lines of your description, and in your tag.
+1.Try to certain your keywords.
+Include the keyword in the title, in the first lines of your description and in your tag.

 3. Include end cards in your video so people can see other videos on your channel at the end.